 Act quickly if someone experiences the symptoms of an anaphylactic reaction.
 True anaphylaxis is a medical emergency and requires immediate treatment in an emergency department of a hospital, where the person can be watched closely and life-saving treatment can be given.

-Exams and Tests for Allergic Reaction
+What Exams and Tests Diagnose an Allergic Reaction?

 Anaphylactic reactions are diagnosed solely on the basis of signs and symptoms.